giellalt/giellalt.github.io/proof/TheSpellerErrorModel.md

 The file governing this is [mod.rs](https://github.com/divvun/divvunspell/blob/main/divvunspell/src/speller/mod.rs)` in the *divvunspell* repository.

 This function may be turned off.
 Here are two *divvunspell* commando.
 The first includes handlking of capital and small letters, **and** it includes the position sensitive weighting.
-In the second command, the flang`--no-case-handling` turns off **both** these two features.
+In the second command, the flag `--no-case-handling` turns off **both** these two features.

 ```
 echo väsi|divvunspell  suggest  -a fit.zhfst